 best things to do in Marrakesh

-Now, the best way to describe a Riad is to think of it as a small, typically family-run, lodging.
-Usually consisting of a small number of rooms, they can be a little oasis in the city and well worth booking one for your visit.
+Now, the best way to describe a Riad is to think of it as a small, typically family-run lodging.
+Usually consisting of a few rooms, they can be a little oasis in the city and well worth booking one for your visit.

 best things to do in Marrakesh